 Agents who sell products represent their principals & get paid by them.
 Their loyalties lie with their principals and do their bidding in terms of selling whichever product they want to promote, at that point.
 Clients are a means to achieve their targets.
 They can never be true Fiduciaries, who put their client’s interest ahead of their own.
 The mode of compensation ensures that they can never offer unbiased, conflict-free advice; they can never be true advisors, even if they have the knowledge.

-This is why compensation mechanism is very important.
-Even if commission based & fee-based compensation are the same in money terms, the outcome will be widely different.
-Fee-only compensation method is hence the best from client’s view point.
+This is why the compensation mechanism is very important.
+Even if commission-based & fee-based compensation are the same in money terms, the outcome will be widely different.
+Fee-only compensation method is hence the best from the client’s viewpoint.